sonrabakarim/barlkk/_posts/2015-05-28-how-to-create-a-hotcast.md

 Follow these steps in order.
 If you have any questions just let me know in the comments section below and I’ll see what I can do to help.

 1. Connect WiFi extender/router to the temporary WiFi network (not your hotspot).
 Just ask your neighbor or use a hotspot on another phone.
 2. Factory reset your Chromecast by holding down the little button near the micro-USB port for about 10-15 seconds.
-This will give us a clean slate for our setup.
+This will give us a clean slate for the setup.
 3. Connect your smartphone to the WiFi network given off by the Chromecast.
 The SSID broadcast will be something like `Chromecast8675309`.
 4. Use the Chromcast app on your phone (install from Play/App store if not already available) to configure your Chromecast to connect to the temporary network.
 Once complete your Chromecast will say it’s ready to cast.
 5. Disconnect your phone from the Chromecast if still connected and open up a WiFi hotspot for which to tether.